Facilitator of the month: Anna Swisher

 WTR Network: Tell us a bit about yourself, how did you become involved in the WTR and what role does it have in your life?

 Anna: I went to graduate school in San Francisco at the California Institute of Integral Studies, in 2011, where I first met Joanna and was fortunate enough to receive her teaching.
 I continued learning from her in local groups and workshops, and I started bringing the WTR into groups I was already facilitating.
 When I moved to Ireland in 2018, I decided to take the Facilitator Development Training, as I recognized the need and importance of this work and wanted to devote myself to it more fully.
 Since then, I have been focusing much of my life and work around the WTR.
 It has been a constant force of inspiration, nourishment, hope, connection, and insight.
-I have learned so much from the people in my groups, all over the world.
+I have learned so much from the people I have had the pleasure of working with, all over the world.
 I have been inspired by all the different ways that humans relate, connect, create, and act on behalf of life.
 So many people, with many different perspectives on life, are showing up to face the scary realities, share their pain for the world, and find a way forward together.
 When I am struggling, I feel less alone.
 I know I am not alone in my struggles.
 And I am able to believe whole-heartedly in humanity’s capacity to make changes, because I have witnessed it in people all over the world.
 This work gives me great strength of heart.

 WTR Network: What are you grateful for in the WTR world?